-To provide better performance with the aging chipset, Huawei has also offered the GPU Turbo technology 2.0 in the device which helps the device to deliver better gaming experience and boosting up the performance of the handset while optimizing the phone’s battery.
+To provide better performance with the aging chipset, Huawei has also offered the GPU Turbo technology 2.0 in the device, which helps the device to deliver better gaming experience and boosting up the performance of the handset while optimizing the phone’s battery.

-Huawei P30 Lite comes with a 3340mAh battery that sports a 9V fast charging feature.
+Huawei P30 Lite comes with a 3340mAh battery that sports a fast charging feature.
 It is not as good as we expected and drops all too quickly as the phone warms up a little.

-Despite the battery optimization provided by GPU Turbo technology 2.0, Huawei P30 Lite devoured 22% battery in just one hour of heavy usage which included gaming, video calling, and heavy multitasking.
+Despite the battery optimization provided by GPU Turbo technology 2.0, Huawei P30 Lite devoured a 22% battery in just one hour of heavy usage, which included gaming, video calling, and heavy multitasking.
 Moreover, if you perform extended gaming, the device gets pretty hot, which is noticeable even with the protective case.

 Looking at its overall performance, we can see that Huawei P30 Lite excels in light usage but suffers a great deal during heavy testing as no one wants to get their hands burned off by their smartphone.
 Due to fast battery drainage, the user will have to keep the portable charger on them at all times.

 You can also choose to turn the AI on or off with a toggle in the viewfinder.
-Turning the AI on produces more saturated pictures which are perfectly tuned for your social media feed.
+Turning the AI on produces more saturated pictures that are perfectly tuned for your social media feed.
 The AI definitely enhances the colors but does not go above and beyond, so your photos don’t look artificial.

 The HDR mode in the phone works perfectly fine in daylight and brightens up only those corners of the picture that need more exposure.
-It lights up the subject in the foreground if you are taking pictures in any backlit scenario.
+It lights up the subject in the foreground if you are taking photos in any backlit scenario.

 Huawei P30 Lite takes full advantage of its multi-camera setup and offers aperture and portrait modes well.
-While the subject recognition is great and the outlining is also appropriate in the portrait mode, it’s not up to the mark in aperture mode and gives the picture an artificial feel.
+While the subject recognition is excellent and the outlining is also appropriate in the portrait mode, it’s not up to the mark in aperture mode and gives the picture an artificial feel.

-The background blur is also stronger than it should be for natural looking pictures.
+The background blur is also stronger than it should be for natural-looking pictures.

 As soon as the light leaves the frame of the Huawei P30 Lite, the image quality also starts to suffer.
 It fails to take impressive pictures during night time.

 Looking at the Auto mode, the first thing you will notice is that the picture is overexposed, which is the reason why the lights are blown.
-You can also see that the overall photo has this white shade over it because of the poor light treatment along with a lot of grain in the picture.
+You can also see that the overall photo has this white shade over it because of the poor light treatment, along with a lot of grain in the picture.

-The same picture when taken from HDR mode shows the aggressive post-processing which subdues the grain and noise in the image, but in doing so, it makes the picture even brighter and adds to that whitewashed and blown-out look.
+The same picture, when taken from HDR mode, shows the aggressive post-processing, which subdues the grain and noise in the image, but in doing so, it makes the picture even brighter and adds to that whitewashed and blown-out look.

 The night mode tends to increase contrasts and enhance colors, but at the same time, the image also looks very artificial and aggressively processed.

 Portrait mode in the selfie is not as good as the regular one.
-Though it does not smoothen the skin artificially, it definitely enhances the brightness too much, which in turn buries some details in the skin tone.
+Though it does not smoothen the skin artificially, it enhances the brightness too much, which in turn buries some details in the skin tone.
 The edge detection could have been better also as the camera struggles to outline the subject and blurs out the parts in the foreground too.

 Huawei P30 Lite comes with a premium design and a great display.
 Though the Kirin 710 is getting weary, you still won’t notice any significant lag in the device’s performance thanks to the GPU Turbo technology.
 The triple camera setup also offers amazing photos in natural light but tends to struggle in low light or night time scenarios.
 The smartphone’s battery also drains pretty fast, and during extended heavy usage, the phone tends to overheat to the extent that the user has to put it aside to protect their hands.

-However, if you are someone that travels a lot and wants maximum juice out of their phone, Huawei P30 Lite might disappoint you, and you should look for the Vivo V11 Pro (Review) which even though adds a small jump to the price but can give you a much better battery time.
+However, if you are someone that travels a lot and wants maximum juice out of their phone, Huawei P30 Lite might disappoint you, and you should look for the Vivo V11 Pro, which even though adds a small jump to the price but can give you a much better battery time.